gouba2333/DTO-Humans/README.md

 Please download the required models and data and place them in the specified directory structure.

 ### SMPL Models
 Download the SMPL models and place them in `data/models/smpl/`.
-Partially Available at [smpl models](https://drive.google.com/drive/folders/1C8fZNiiZfC1oMUZq7xNilQcGv4LJf5M8?usp=drive_link).
+Partially Available at [this link](https://drive.google.com/drive/folders/1C8fZNiiZfC1oMUZq7xNilQcGv4LJf5M8?usp=drive_link).
 You need to register on the [SMPL website](https://smpl.is.tue.mpg.de/) to get other part of them.

 ```
 data/